Stephen Twigg lauds Ghana's Parliament for hosting 66th CPA Meeting | Ghana News Agency

 The year 2023 marks the 10th anniversary of the Commonwealth Charter, which outlines the principles and values of the Commonwealth.

-He said their recommended benchmarks for democratic legislations within the Commonwealth had proved to be a powerful tool in assisting the Parliaments of Commonwealth to improve practices and to share the very best about democracy and good governance.
+He said their recommended benchmarks for democratic legislation within the Commonwealth had proved to be a powerful tool in assisting the Parliaments of the Commonwealth to improve practices and to share the very best about democracy and good governance.

 He said two years ago, they launched their own online CPA Parliamentary Academy and that almost 1,500 people; both Parliamentarians and Parliamentary Staff had signed onto it.